Your browser is not supported or outdated so some features of the site might not be available.

 VRR + Local Dimming Yes

-The Samsung Q80B works with all of the common variable refresh rate formats without any issue, and it has Low Framerate Compensation to continue providing a tear-free gaming experience when the frame rate drops below 40 fps.
-Keep in mind that the 50 inch model doesn't support VRR and is limited to a 60Hz refresh rate.
+This TV works with all of the common variable refresh rate formats without any issue, and it has Low Framerate Compensation to continue working with lower frame rates.
+The 50-inch model doesn't support VRR and is limited to a 60Hz refresh rate.

 Inputs